howl-editor/howl/site/source/doc/api/io/process.html.md

 The exit status of the process.
 Only available if the process has exited normally ([exited_normally](#exited_normally) is true).

+### long_lived

+True if the process was created with the `long_lived` option, and false otherwise.
+Long-lived processes are shown in the editor's process count and in the `process-list` buffer.

 ### pid

 The process id of the process.